psychological-safety-yogis/Military-Health-and-Privacy/README.md

 - [VICTORY WELLNESS GUIDE, 1st Infantry Division’s and Fort Riley](https://media.defense.gov/2023/Feb/01/2003154024/-1/-1/0/OVW%20Leaders%20Guide-2022-victor.PDF)
 - [26 Sep 2023, New DoD Actions to Prevent Suicide in the Military, Page 2, ](https://media.defense.gov/2023/Sep/28/2003310249/-1/-1/1/NEW-DOD-ACTIONS-TO-PREVENT-SUICIDE-IN-THE-MILITARY.PDF#page=2)

-- Emphasis on Lines of Effort (LOE) 2, 3, 4:
+- Emphasis on Lines of Efforts (LOE) 2, 3, 4:

   2) "Improve the Delivery of Mental Health Care.
 Mental health is vital to every Service member' s well-being and to the overall readiness of our force .
 It is our